 The more complicated task is to recognize each user across multiple interfaces with Buildbot.
-For example, a user may be identified as 'djmitche' in Subversion, 'dustin@v.igoro.us' in Git, and 'dustin' on IRC.
+For example, a user may be identified as 'djmitche' in Subversion, 'dustin@v.igoro.us ('dustin@v.igoro.us)' in Git, and 'dustin' on IRC.
 To support this functionality, each user as a set of attributes, keyed by type.
 The findUserByAttr method uses these attributes to match users, adding a new user if no matching user is found.